The Hundred-Foot Journey (soundtrack): Development

 In July 2014, singer Alka Yagnik was recorded for the score.
 Yagnik agreed to record after deciding that the melodies were meant for her voice quality.
 She tagged the track "extremely melodious", calling it "not a run of the mill song in an assembly line".
 Singer Nakash Aziz, through the song "Afreen", and Yagnik mark their respective Hollywood playback debuts through the soundtrack album.

 On completion of the score the director of the film was quoted as saying, "The result score is fiercely personal and original."
 In an interview at Indiewire, Hallström noted that the story has an attraction that he could play around with the merging the sounds and the languages, hence the hybrid score.

 Reception

 "Peter Howell of The Star called it, "A smile-widening score by Slumdog Millionare's A.R.
 Rahman.
 The Washington Post's Mark Jenkins stated that the score was exuberant.
 Variety stated that the film features a "high energy score".
-Lou Lumenick of New York Post wrote, "Composer A.R.
-Rahman gives The Hundred-Foot Journey a lively score."
 Rex Reed of The New York Observer felt "The glittering, throbbing musical score by A. R. Rahman contributes a distinctive flavor of its own to the film."
 Critic Laura Clifford for Reeling Reviews wrote, "A lot of traditional Indian music in the score".
 Allison Loring for Film School Rejects wrote, "A wonderful, uplifting score, beautiful music from Rahman.
 It may not be wholly believable, but it is fantastic escapism.
 The score has an infectious backbeat and high-energy such was stated by the newspaper The Denver Post.